google/flax/docs/flip/1009-optimizer-api.md

 - We'll call `Optimizer` instances from the functional API `optim`, and refer to `flax.optim.Optimizer` instances from the [previous API] as `optimizer` for the remainder of this document.
-- As opposed to the [previous API], this API does not have the option to update hyper parameters.
-When [using Optax], updating the hyper parameters is instead done by defining a schedule that takes care of updating the hyper parameters during training.
+- Compared with the [previous API], this new API does not have the option to update hyper parameters.
+With Optax, updating the hyper parameters is instead done by defining a schedule that takes care of updating the hyper parameters during training (see the [using Optax] code snippet for an example).
 - Using this simple API directly makes the user code a bit more verbose than using the [previous API], but the difference is smaller with Linen.
 If you care about a boilerplate-free training loop see the proposed [Linen helper]